 The Assistant House Manager have a significant role to play in this through supporting and supervising care teams and assisting the House Manager.
 They will also contribute to promoting a safe and welcoming living environment in the House.

-As Assistant House Manager you will support the management of the care and support to young people in a safe, secure and positive environment; ensuring that the work is in keeping with legislative, organisational and procedural requirements, and current good practice and guidance.
+As Assistant House Manager your role will include supporting the planning, prioritising, organising and reviewing of group care for young people resident in the House.
+You will support the management of the care and support to young people in a safe, secure and positive environment; ensuring that the work is in keeping with legislative, organisational and procedural requirements, and current good practice and guidance.
 In addition, you will supervise individuals to achieve agreed work plans and objectives, and ensure appropriate opportunities are given to enable individuals to maximise performance.

 We are looking for a highly motivated individual who is passionate about supporting both young people and colleagues to develop and achieve their potential.
 So, if you have excellent communication, relationship building and management skills, then this role could be ideal for you.
 GSC offers employees a great benefits package and you will be joining an enthusiastic and dedicated team.

 The successful candidates will have experience of supporting vulnerable young people, will be committed to upholding and promoting Children’s Rights and will have an Higher National Certificate (HNC) in Social Care and the Scottish Vocational Qualification (SVQ) in Caring for Children and Young People at Level 3 or above, or equivalent qualifications recognised by the Scottish Social Services Council (SSSC).

 There is also a requirement to register with the Scottish Social Services Council (SSSC) as a registered supervisor within the first six months of employment.

 If you are looking for a new and exciting role in the third sector and would welcome the opportunity to help young people achieve their potential, then working as part of our dedicated and experienced team may be a good move for you.